Crayon2000/TMikMod/README.md

 # TMikMod
 TMikMod is a module library coded for C++Builder.
-The libary can be used in VCL and FireMonkey applications.
+The library can be used in VCL and FireMonkey applications.
-It supports 32-bit Windows, 64-bit Windows and Android target.
+It supports 32-bit Windows, 64-bit Windows and Android targets.

-It supports the following format:
+It supports the following formats:
  * 669 (Composer 669, Unis 669)
  * AMF (DSMI Advanced Module Format)
  * AMF (ASYLUM Music Format V1.0)